-In the current environment, we continue to monitor potential impacts on the business of COVID-19, in which we continue to support staff and customers during these difficult times.
-We develop products and solutions with our network partners that will enable customers to operate as effectively as possible, particularly at a time where increasing numbers of customers are likely to be working from home, whether full time or part time.
+We continue to develop products and solutions with our network partners that will enable customers to operate as effectively as possible, particularly at a time where increasing numbers of customers are likely to be working from home, whether full time or part time.

-The Board believes that the Group has, in its Continuing Operations, valuable assets that have established a meaningful market position in each of their respective territories and the Board therefore believes that it is well positioned to ensure it can continue to focus on maximising and delivering enhanced shareholder value.
+The Board believes that the Group has valuable assets that have established important strategic positions in their respective territories and the Board therefore believes that it is well positioned to ensure it can continue to focus on maximising and delivering enhanced shareholder value.

-Andrew Walwyn
+Andrew Walwyn CEO 20 March 2023

-CEO